 Reference rates used in the certainty-equivalent projections, and the stochastic scenarios, are calibrated to the Euro swap rates without adjustments, at each valuation date.
-Where unavailable rates at intermediate maturities were interpolated from the market data; swap rates with maturities greater than 50 years were set equal to the swap rate at the longest available maturity (the 50 year rate) The following table shows selected data.
+Where unavailable, rates at intermediate maturities were interpolated from the market data.
+For maturities greater than 50 years, the swap rate is extrapolated at a rate equal to the slope of the market rates between years 40 and 50.
+Negligible business is on the book after year 50.

+The following table shows selected data.